leogreal/fullstack-python-test/README.md

 ## Web API Technical Requisites

 The usage of the following are demanded
-- Language Python
+- Language Python 3

+The usage of the following are considered a plus
+- Django
+- Flask or Django REST Framework
+- Docker

 ## Web Client Technical Requisites
 The front-end must be separated from the Web API Solution and you are free to choose the tools used in the implementation
 - Your HTML and CSS will be checked within the following implementation:

 ## WEB API Main Tasks
 > 1. Create the following unauthenticated service endpoints
 >  * `/signin` - *POST* - receiving an user name and a password
 >  * `/signup` - *POST* - receiving an user full display name, an user name, a password and e-mail address.
 Upon save time, add the current date and time to the database.
-An unique id must be created and used throughout the `/order/` POST endpoint described later in this document
 > 2. Create the following authenticated service endpoints
 >  * `/products` - *POST* - insert a new product to the product table with the following fields: id, name, description, price, creation date
->  * `/products/{id}` - *POST* - delete a product sending a product id
+>  * `/products/{id}` - *DELETE* - delete a product sending a product id
 >  * `/products/{id}` - *PUT* - update all passed fields in its appropriate record
 >  * `/orders` - *POST* - inserts an order receiving an user id and a list of products id with the current price and quantity
 >  * `/orders` - *GET* - returns all orders from the logged user.
 The search must accept optional filters by price range and date interval of creation date
 >  * `/orders/{orderId}` - *GET* - returns details from a specific order.
-Details are the total value of the order and a list of products with their individual quantity and the price
+Details are the total value of the order and a list of products with their individual quantity and the price.
->  * `Search` - The user must be able to filter orders by a interval of price and interval of creation date
+>  * `/orders/search` - *GET or POST* - return orders filtered by a interval of price and interval of creation date
->  * `List` - The user must be able to see a list of orders
->  * `Details` - The user must be able to see order details (product name, quantity, price)

 ## Frontend Technical Requisites (optional)
 The front-end must be separated from the API and you are free to choose the tools used in the implementation